SaurabhSakpal/fss16SmallThinExpert/project/REPORT.md

 | Benefits   | Maximize      |    Each feature has a benefit value, indicating how profitable it is for the company.
 Sum of all feature benefits in the product is the objective. |
 | Defects   | Minimize      |    Each feature has a defect value, indicating how often this feature shows a defect.
 Sum of all feature defects in the product is the objective. |

+*we generate products with 0 violations at the start, mutations introduced in our optimizers introduce minors violations in the later generations.

 ### 3.2 Parser
 The SPLOT models are in form of an XML as shown below.
 We wrote a parser to convert XML models into a tree.
 Extracting out the explicitly stated cross tree constraints and also the implicit tree structure constraint.